kalyncoose/fast-rds/README.md

 }
 ```

+A full list of RDS configuration parameters is provided in the `./configs/example.json` file.

 ### JSON Schema to PostgreSQL

 After the database is created, the schema provided in `./schemas/` is used to generate a `.sql` file.